Deniska1980-data/IssueCoin-HR-AI-Agent-System-for-Cloud-Automation/README.md

 Learned how to build triggers, debug JSON errors and integrate SendGrid API with SMTP.

-Fixed real-world issues such as invalid payloads, missing triggers, or failed API responses.
+Fixed real-world issues such as invalid payloads, missing triggers or failed API responses.

 💬 Every failure was a lesson.
 It taught me how systems behave under real conditions and how to think like an engineer.